walterhiggins/WMPJS/book-outline.md

 For more information about the Math object visit http://www.ecma-international.org/ecma-262/5.1/#sec-15.8

 #### The return statement
-The return statement is used inside functions to:
+The return statement is used inside functions to do the following:

 1. Stop execution of the function.
 2. Return a value to the caller of the function.

-The `return` statement can only be used inside a function.
+The `return` statement can be used only inside a function.
 It's possible to have functions which don't have a return statement at all in which case the function stops executing when it runs the last statement in the function.
 Functions don't *have* to return a value, in fact, many of the functions we'll write later won't.

 ### Summary
 In this chapter we created our first truly reusable module.
 We learned about Modules, Random numbers and the Math object.
 In the next chapter we'll enhance this module further and in the chapter after we'll use the module to create custom greetings for players joining the server.